 The initial Final Action Plan allocated up to \$57, 621,325 (with potential additional funding of \$9,500,000) for the Lower Manhattan Community Enhancement Fund and the Lower Manhattan Cultural Enhancement Fund as well as the Drawing Center (collectively, Community and Cultural Enhancement Program).
 The Community and Cultural Enhancement Program will address a range of community and cultural needs by providing grants, through a competitive selection process, to not-for-profit and government organizations for projects and programs that demonstrate the ability to spur long-term Lower Manhattan revitalization, benefiting area residents, workers, businesses, and visitors. --Community Enhancement Funds were allocated by LMDC to not-for-profit organizations whose projects support community facilities or programs that (a) provide education, employment, and health care services, and/or (b) recreational or community gathering needs.
 Also eligible are capital projects to acquire, enhance access to, improve, or rehabilitate existing community facilities.
 LMDC issued an RFP and proposals were due on November 10, 2006.
-LMDC reviewed applications and convened an advisory panel to help select appropriate programs. &ndashThis portion of Cultural Enhancement Funds prioritize projects that received planning grants in the first round of cultural funding (see CEF reports) as well as new proposals that have the potential to contribute to the development of clusters or corridors of cultural activity in revitalization zones, including the World Trade Center area, Fulton and Greenwich Streets and the waterfronts.
-On November 8, 2007 thirty-five grants were approved, totaling \$37,387,000. &ndashCommunity and Cultural Enhancement Program funds will be allocated by LMDC to not-for-profit and government organizations who support cultural or community programs or projects that benefit the residents, workers, and communities of Lower Manhattan.
-LMDC issued an RFP and proposals were due on November 5, 2010. --Drawing Center -- Up to \$8 million of this fund will be allocated to the Drawing Center for capital expenditures related to a new location in Lower Manhattan.
-The Drawing Center&rsquos new location will allow the institution to reach larger and more diverse audiences through a variety of exhibitions and programs, as well as expand and broaden its educational programming.
-The selected site for the Drawing Center must be located in Lower Manhattan.
-The lease and any related transaction, including the amount of LMDC funding, would be subject to evaluation and approval by the City. &ndashSCHEDULE -- The Community Enhancement Fund application and review process are expected to be completed in early 2007.
+LMDC reviewed applications and convened an advisory panel to help select appropriate programs.
+This portion of Cultural Enhancement Funds prioritize projects that received planning grants in the first round of cultural funding (see CEF reports) as well as new proposals that have the potential to contribute to the development of clusters or corridors of cultural activity in revitalization zones, including the World Trade Center area, Fulton and Greenwich Streets and the waterfronts.
+On November 8, 2007 thirty-five grants were approved, totaling \$37,387,000.
+LMDC has executed 35 Subrecipient agreements.
+Community and Cultural Enhancement Program funds were allocated by LMDC to not-for-profit and government organizations who support cultural or community programs or projects that benefit the residents, workers, and communities of Lower Manhattan.
+LMDC issued an RFP and proposals were due on November 5, 2010.
+On September 7th, 2011 thirty-eight grants were approved totaling \$17 million.
+No agreements have been excuted.
+SCHEDULE -- The Community Enhancement Fund application and review process are expected to be completed in early 2007.
 The Cultural Enhancement Fund application and review process are expected to be completed by December 31, 2007.
-The Drawing Center was expected to identify a location by December 31, 2007. and ashPROGRAM OBJECTIVES-- Providing amenities and services necessary to support the residential and business community have emerged as important Lower Manhattan redevelopment objectives.
+The Drawing Center was expected to identify a location by December 31, 2007.
+PROGRAM OBJECTIVES -- Providing amenities and services necessary to support the residential and business community have emerged as important Lower Manhattan redevelopment objectives.
 These amenities are expected to serve as a catalyst for increased residential, commercial, retail, and other neighborhood activities.
-In realizing this objective, the Community and Cultural Enhancement Funds are intended for projects in Lower Manhattan that would meet the needs resulting from the events of

-September 11, 2001, address or prevent blight, and benefit low-and-moderate-income communities.
-Funded projects would have the capacity to spur the revitalization of Lower Manhattan and successfully benefit area businesses, residents, and/or visitors. &ndashBENEFICIARIES--The Lower Manhattan Community and Cultural Enhancement Funds would benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations.
-The Fund is intended to benefit low-and moderate-income people, address or prevent blight, and meet needs resulting from September 11, 2001
+In realizing this objective, the Community and Cultural Enhancement Funds are intended for projects in Lower Manhattan that would meet the needs resulting from the events of September 11, 2001, address or prevent blight, and benefit low-and-moderateincomecommunities.
+Funded projects would have the capacity to spur the revitalization of Lower Manhattan and successfully benefitarea businesses, residents, and/or visitors.
+BENEFICIARIES--The Lower Manhattan Community and Cultural Enhancement Funds would benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations.
+The Fund is intended to benefit low-and moderate-income people, address or prevent blight, and meet needs resulting from September 11, 2001.